-This degree is part of the Maynooth University Affiliation Program of the Chartered Financial Analyst (CFA) Institute.
+This degree is qualified for the Maynooth University Affiliation Program of the Chartered Financial Analyst (CFA) Institute.

-An honours primary degree in any discipline.
-Students without any knowledge of Finance are strongly advised to have a good background in Statistics and Quantitative Methods and/or to be prepared to undertake substantial independent study to equip themselves with the expected level of Finance.
-Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.
+An honours primary degree in any discipline, or equivalent.
+Students without any knowledge of Finance or Economics are strongly advised to have a good background in Statistics and Quantitative Methods and/or to be prepared to undertake substantial independent study to equip themselves with the expected level of Economics and Finance.

 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.

 The first year is an intensive and extensive introduction to the world of Economics and Finance.
-The aim is that by the year-end, students will be at the same level as a graduate of a BA/BBS/BSc graduate in Economics and/or Finance.
-Students will cover the basic concepts, empirical methods and applications in Investment, Derivatives, International Finance and Econometrics as well as choosing field courses of interest from a range of optional modules.
+The aim is that by the year-end, students will be at the same level as a graduate in Economics and/or Finance.
+Students will cover the basic concepts, empirical methods and applications in Investments, Derivatives, International Finance and Econometrics as well as choosing field courses of interest from a range of optional modules.
+Students are required to attain a 2.1 standard at the end of the first year in order to progress.

 Online application only http://www.pac.ie/maynoothuniversity